Patternslib/pat-redactor/README.md

 pat-redactor
 ============

-A Patternslib plugin for redactor
+A Patternslib plugin for redactor.

+:warning: If you want to build and use this Pattern you need a [Redactor 3](https://imperavi.com/redactor/log/) release a folder above the checkout of this repository.
+Redactor is a properitary WYSIWYG editor for the web with a commercial license which cannot be included here.

 Usage
 -----